AnastasiyaKotelnikova/AI-Trading-Research-Platform/docs/ROADMAP.md

-The goal is not to predict markets perfectly.
+The objective is not perfect market prediction.

-The goal is to build an AI research assistant that improves decision quality through:
+The objective is to build an AI research assistant that improves decision quality through:

 - historical evidence
 - machine learning